-As personal injury attorneys, located in Rock Hill, South Carolina, we know that although the laws may vary from state to state, the wrongful death of another can lead to prison time in every state as well as significant damage awards.
+As personal injury attorneys in Rock Hill, South Carolina, we know that although the laws may vary from state to state, the wrongful death of another can lead to prison time in every state as well as significant damage awards.
 In this article, we will explain how the state of South Carolina defines wrongful death and the damages that can be expected from a wrongful death suit.

 How Does South Carolina Define Wrongful Death?